miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 This really sounds awesome, but I've been led astray before.
 Let me run it by Claude 3.5 sonnet via Cursor AI who has the full code context.
 It's become too big to paste into even o1-preview.
-Hey Claude, Claude, don't do any of this yet.
+Hey Claude, don't do any of this yet.
 This is just the warm up to give you context.
 Digest it.
 The only thing you need to give me back is a summary of your deep understanding of what I'm about to try to do, please and thank you!

 **Claude**: I understand that you're looking to integrate streaming responses from the Ollama server into your existing FastHTML application.
 This is a significant change that involves modifying several components of your system: